OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 #### Advantage

-When the situation warrants advantage, roll an extra die and use the higher; discard the lower die.
+When the situation warrants advantage, roll an extra die and use the higher result; discard the lower die.
 Advantage may be applied to any die roll, per the gamemaster.
 #### Disadvantage

-When the situation warrants disadvantage, roll an extra die and use the lower; discard the higher die.
+When the situation warrants disadvantage, roll an extra die and use the lower result; discard the higher die.
 Disadvantage may be applied to any die roll, per the gamemaster.
 ## Conventions

 These customary conventions are practiced throughout the ruleset.